Larry Hess CPA

 Or the business is operated by individuals who moved to New Mexico and are not familiar with the GRT.

-It's a common misunderstanding that, if sales are not subject to GRT, they don't need to be reported.
-Such sales are either exempt or deductible.
-Think about it.
-Sales on Schedule C and 1099s include sales that are not subject to GRT as well as sales that are taxable.
-Not reporting all sales will cause the mismatch.
+It's a common misunderstanding that if sales are not subject to GRT they don't need to be reported to the state.
+Sales reported to the IRS on Schedule C and 1099s include sales that are not subject to GRT as well as sales that are taxable.
+The Taxation & Revenue Dept. routinely obtains Schedule C sales and 1099 amounts from the IRS which are then electronically compared with gross receipts reported to the state.
+Not reporting all sales will cause a mismatch and that will lead to an audit.
 What's the solution?
 Simply report all sales and then deduct those that are not taxable.